 So what does this all mean?

 Land now needs to strongly contribute to one of three specified Green Belt purposes to avoid being classified as Grey Belt, making this definition easier to meet than that outlined in the consultation draft.
-Land will only avoid Grey Belt designation if a Footnote 7 policy provides a strong justification for refusing or restricting development.
+Land will only avoid Grey Belt designation if there's a strong justification for refusing or restricting development.
 This change seems intended to broaden the scope of land classified as Grey Belt.

 Grey Belt is a term popularised by the Labour Party in April 2024 and added to the NPPF in December 2024.
 It refers to Green Belt land that is previously developed or does not strongly support some of the key purposes of Green Belt designation.